webdevpathiraja/Hand-Gesture-Sign-Detection-Project/README.md

-Copyright © 2025 webdevpathirajaAll rights reserved.
+Copyright © 2025 webdevpathiraja
+All rights reserved.
 This project is licensed under the MIT License.

 # 🫲🏼👌🏼Real-Time Hand Tracking with MediaPipe 🤚🏼👋🏼